-The high potassium foods diet prevents hypertension, osteoporosis and kidney stones.
+High potassium foods prevent hypertension, osteoporosis and kidney stones.
 The evidence for this is strong enough that the Institute of Medicine has recommended getting 4700 mg of potassium and less than 1500 mg of sodium a day.
-In the past several posts we discussed the evidence for high potassium foods preventing hypertension and the health problems that accompany hypertension.
+In the past several posts we discussed the evidence for high potassium foods preventing hypertension, and the evidence for the health problems that accompany hypertension.
 The evidence is overwhelming.
-The evidence for the prevention of osteoporosis and its associated health problems, such as hip fracture, is also strong, although not as strong as it is for hypertension.
+Likewise, the evidence for the prevention of osteoporosis, and its associated health problems, such as hip fracture, is also strong, although not as strong as it is for hypertension.

-The main shortcoming in the evidence for osteoporosis is that there has not been the kind of systems research for osteoporosis that was done for hypertension.
-The indigenous population dietary studies that were so helpful in studying hypertension were not done for osteoporosis and the opportunity to perform them in the future is limited.
+Specifically, the main shortcoming in the evidence for osteoporosis is that there has not been the kind of systems research for osteoporosis that was done for hypertension.
+The dietary studies of indigenous populations, that were so helpful in studying hypertension, were not done for osteoporosis.
+As a result, the opportunity to perform them in the future is limited.

 Surrogate Markers For Osteoporosis

 Fragility fractures are important since they are one of the end results that we try to avoid by increasing bone density.
 But the fractures are the result of multiple factors, not just weak bones.
 The other factors involved in osteoporosis include genetics, environmental risks, low body mass, low calcium and vitamin D intake, smoking, excessive alcohol intake, inadequate physical activity, and obesity.
-These all play roles which have not been well characterized yet.
+And these all play roles that have not been well characterized yet.

 Hip Fracture In Scandinavia

 The most common fragility fracture is a hip fracture.
-The highest incidence of hip fractures is in the Scandinavian countries (1).
+And the highest incidence of hip fractures is in the Scandinavian countries (1).
 Denmark, Sweden, Austria and Norway have the greatest incidence among women.
 Southern Europe has a lower incidence.
-Generally as you move south in Europe, you have fewer hip fractures.
+Generally, as you move south in Europe, you have fewer hip fractures.
 One exception is Finland, a Scandinavian country with an incidence about the same as France, one of the more southern nations.

-Finland provides further evidence of the value of the potassium sodium ratio in reducing susceptibility to hip fractures.
-In Finland the incidence of hip fracture in those over 50 has been decreasing since 1997 from 516 per 100,000 to 383 in 2010 (2).
-The incidence in Norway has been relatively unchanged at 1010 per 100,000, despite a government program to reduce fractures (3).
+In this case, Finland provides further evidence of the value of the potassium sodium ratio in reducing susceptibility to hip fractures.
+In Finland the incidence of hip fracture in people over 50 years of age has been decreasing since 1997 from 516 per 100,000 to 383 in 2010 (2).
+In contrast, the incidence in Norway has been relatively unchanged at 1010 per 100,000, despite a government program to reduce fractures (3).

 Higher Potassium Sodium Ratio To Reduce Hip Fractures